 The CDBG-DR rent limits are gross rent limits.
 The actual rent collected from a tenant must be adjusted, considering an allowance for tenant paid utilities, (i.e., the UA).
-For administrative efficiency, DED will allow owners to propose UAs using any methodology allowable under the LIHTC program.
-Underwritten UAs must be updated and approved by DED (or, as applicable and delegated to DED, by NIFA) prior to beginning leasing if the UA determination is more than oneyear-old at that point.
+DED will allow owners to propose UAs using any methodology otherwise allowable under the LIHTC program.
+Underwritten UAs must be updated and approved by DED prior to beginning leasing if the UA determination is more than one-year-old at that point.
 Additionally, once a project has been placed in service, UAs must be updated on an annual basis subject to the same approval.